wavim/assignee/report/report.typ

 === CCache
 Sets the HTTP Cache-Control header to no-cache for API endpoints, forcing validation.

+Also, all responses of Express (no matter static or API) are compressed with Brotli for bandwidth and transition performance.

 == Routes
 Routers are the primary way we define API endpoints in Express.js for RPC/REST requests.
 After authentication, authorization, and validating the payload, corresponding services are called to perform the requested action.